Large Language Model Inference Service¶

 - model_id: llama3.370B

-model_name: "Llama-3.3-70B-Instruct-FP8-dynamic"
+model_name: "Llama-3.3-70B-Instruct-FP8-Dynamic"

-api_base: "https://llm.jetstream-cloud.org/v1/"
+api_base: "https://llm.jetstream-cloud.org/vllm/v1/"

 And set it default: